 *I recommend the brand Coconut Secret

-1 cup brewed green tea, ideally, loose leaf
+1 cup brewed green tea OR dandelion root tea, ideally, loose leaf

-(*If using a tea bag, I recommend Yogi brand green tea)
+(*If using a tea bag, I recommend Yogi for green tea

 2 to 3 garlic cloves, minced